Rosebud Azalea

 Companion Plants Hydrangea (Hydrangea macrophylla); Elderberry (Sambucus); Coral Bells (Heuchera); Rhododendron (Rhododendron); Hosta (Hosta)

-Care Thrives in humus-rich, acidic, moist, well-drained soils.
+Care Instructions Thrives in humus-rich, acidic, moist, well-drained soils.
 Shelter from harsh sun exposures in hot summer areas.
 Water deeply, regularly during the first growing season to establish an extensive root system; once established, maintain evenly moist soil.
 Keep roots cool with a layer of mulch.
 Feed with an acid fertilizer after bloom.

 Lore The Azalea is essential of the Japanese tea garden as a symbol of spring, and is found in gardens throughout Asia.